Stat184-Spring2026/Sec2_CP_Jooan_Inayat_Akil/README.md

 ---
 ### Interesting Insight

-**Drivers hitting a fixed object (non moving) was the most common collision type on every day of the week.
+**Drivers hitting a fixed object (non-moving) was the most common collision type on every day of the week.
 This specific collision type happened on mostly Fridays and Saturdays**

 Crashes that were categorized as "Hit Fixed Object" accounted for 722 total incidents in 2023-2024.
 This was the highest collision count(by type) of the ten in the datasets.
 Friday and Saturday combined for 225 of those crashes, showing a end-of-week behavioral pattern.